Dar1aK/frontend-test-covers/README.md

 You should then be able to access your code on http://127.0.0.1:8080.

 If you decide to implement your solution, or part of it in React we have created a clean React app, you can find it in `react-app` directory.
 The app was created with create-react-app (https://create-react-app.dev/), to run it move into its directory and run `npm run start` inside it.
-The app should open in a new dev server at http://localhost:3000/

 First make sure the application works, if you have any time left after that you may add styles or other stuff to further improve it, but the main objective is to **complete every task below**.

-Don't hesitate to come to us with any questions.
+## 1. Warmup

+Feel free to just create a JavaScript file to solve this task, no need to implement it with React

+1. Add a button to a HTML5 page
+2. When the button is pressed print numbers from 1 to 100.
+But for multiples of three print "Fizz" instead of the number and for the multiples of five print "Buzz".
+For numbers which are multiples of both three and five print "FizzBuzz".
+3. Each number/fizz should be in a new line

 ## 2. Working with the API